nye17/javelin/README.rst

     $ python demo.py show

 on the command line.
-There are many more functionallities that are currently implemented in JAVELIN than listed below~(e.g., you can simulate random light curves from input variability parameters and lag parameters), so I strongly encourage the users to go through the ``demo.py`` file --- I have written one simple snippet for each of those functionalities in the ``demo`` function.
+There are many more functionalities that are currently implemented in JAVELIN than listed below~(e.g., you can simulate random light curves from input variability parameters and lag parameters), so I strongly encourage the users to go through the ``demo.py`` file --- I have written one simple snippet for each of those functionalities in the ``demo`` function.

 In our RM models, we assume the quasar variability on scales longer than a few days can be well described by a Damped Random Walk (DRW) model, and the